mediulus/Final-Project/Concepts/SavedItemsConcept.md

     deleteUserRecord (user: User):
         requires: UserRecord already for user already exists
         effects: deletes the UserRecord for user

     addItem (user: User, item: Item, tag: string):
         requires: a UserRecord exists for user; if a corresponding SavedItem for item exists in user’s set of items, the tag must not already be in its tag set
-        effects: adds the item to the user’s SavedItems with the given tag if it does not exist; otherwise, adds the tag to the existing SavedItem’s tag set
+        effects: creates a new SavedItem with tag and item to the user’s SavedItems if it does not exist yet; otherwise, adds the tag to the existing SavedItem’s tag set

+    removeItem (user: User, item: Item):
         requires: a UserRecord exists for user, SavedItem for that item is in set of user’s SavedItems
-        effects: removes corresponding SavedItem from user's UserRecord's set of items
+        effects: removes corresponding SavedItem from user's UserRecord's set of items and removes that corresponding SavedItem

     removeItemTag (user: User, item: Item, tag: String):
         requires: a UserRecord exists for user, corresponding SavedItem for item is in user's set of items and tag is in its set of tags
         effects: removes tag from corresponding SavedItem’s set of tags

+> Notes: SavedItems are unique per user, not globally.
+If User A and User B both save Item 1, they get separate SavedItem records.